shijiansu/microservice-java-dubbo/README.md

 ## Outline

-- 1_dubbo-springboot2
+- 1_dubbo-springboot2 - examples of dubbo spring boot starter, properties, no registry
-- 2_dubbo-springboot2-javaconfig
+- 2_dubbo-springboot2-javaconfig - examples of dubbo spring boot starter, java config, no registry
-- 3_dubbo-registry-zookeeper
+- 3_dubbo-registry-zookeeper - examples of dubbo registry with zookeeper, embedded zookepper, dubbo admin + standalone zookeeper docker
-- 4_dubbo-registry-nacos
+- 4_dubbo-registry-nacos - examples of dubbo registry with nacos, standalone nacos (with derby) + prometheus + grafana docker

 ## How to start